BlackStone8960/movie-app/README.md

 ## Run the app
 You can run this app by typing the commands `npm start` or `yarn start`.

-## Tools
+## Tech stacks
-In this project, I used following tools.
+In this project, I used following tech stacks.
 - React
 - Redux
 - TypeScript